chaoss/wg-dei/focus-areas/leadership/sponsorship.md

 ### Data Collection Strategies

 - Interview members:
+Conduct interviews with new and existing members for feedback concerning the project’s sponsorship process.
+Potential questions might be:

   - For protégés: In what ways has the sponsorship program helped you become more successful?
   - In what ways has the sponsorship program improved diversity and inclusion within the project?